pixeljammed/simfiles/README.md

 # simfiles
-My collection of stepmania modcharts meant for use with [notITG](https://www.noti.tg/), all charts made by me.
+My pack of stepmania modcharts meant for use with [notITG](https://www.noti.tg/).
+All charts made by me.
+May vary in quality and fun-ness.
+I don't own a DDR pad!